Premier Hockey Federation: Structural changes and NHL partnerships (2016–2019)

 On December 21, 2017, the Buffalo Beauts were acquired by Pegula Sports and Entertainment, owners of the NHL's Buffalo Sabres, the Rochester Americans, and the Beauts' arena, the HarborCenter.
 The Beauts thus became the second NWHL team to become affiliated with an NHL franchise—and the first professional women's team to be owned by an NHL team owner—as well as the first NWHL franchise outside league ownership.

-On May 15, 2018, the league announced that its first expansion franchise, the Minnesota Whitecaps, would join the league for the 2018–19 season.
+On May 15, 2018, the league announced its first expansion franchise, the Minnesota Whitecaps, would join the league for the 2018–19 season.
 The Whitecaps had played in the Western Women's Hockey League (WWHL) from 2004 to 2011.
 Following the WWHL's closure, the team played independently, including exhibition games against NWHL teams during the inaugural 2015–16 season.
 The Whitecaps signed a partnership agreement with the NHL's Minnesota Wild, with whom the Whitecaps had already cooperated as an independent, in the 2018 off-season.
-The Whitecaps were the second privately-operated franchise in the NWHL.
+The Whitecaps were the second privately operated franchise in the NWHL.

 In August 2018, the NWHL also began an affiliation program with youth hockey organizations, called the Jr. NWHL, to promote growth in girl's and women's hockey.

-After a call for more transparency, the league announced they would reveal some of the league investors and their stories over the 2018–19 season.
+After a call for more transparency, the league announced it would reveal some league investors and their stories over the 2018–19 season.
 The first league investor to be revealed was Neil Leibman, co-owner of the Texas Rangers of Major League Baseball.
-The second was announced as Lee Heffernan, a marketing executive.
+The second announced was Lee Heffernan, a marketing executive.

 In January 2019, the Boston Pride and the NHL's Boston Bruins officially became promotional partners, making the Pride the fourth NWHL team associated with an NHL team.
 During the 2018–19 season, commissioner Rylan stated that the Minnesota Whitecaps were the first NWHL team to turn a profit.